medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 Alternately, you can stop ALL containers (even non-CHT ones!) with `docker kill $(docker ps -q)`.
 Then start the other CHT project using either the `.env` file or use the explicit command with ports and other environment variables as shown above.

-To run projects concurrently, instead of cancelling and `stop`ing the first one, open a second terminal and start the second project.
-Be careful you don't have port conflicts!
+To run projects concurrently open a second terminal and start the second project so you don't have to cancel and `stop` the first project.
+Remember to avoid port conflicts!

 To read more about how `docker-compose` works, be sure to read the [helpful docker-compose commands]({{< relref "core/guides/docker-setup#helpful-docker-commands" >}}) page.